spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/create-api-key.md

 ---
 sidebar_label: "Create API Key"
 title: "Create API Key"
-description: "Learn about API Key authentication method in Palette."
+description: "Create an API Key to authenticate API requests to Palette."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 0
 tags: ["user-management", "authentication", "api-key"]
 ---

 You can create an API key to authenticate API requests to Palette.
-Use the API key to make REST API without having to provide your username and password.
+Use the API key to make REST API calls without providing your username and password.
 The API keys are limited to a single tenant and user.
-API keys can also be created by the tenant admin for any user within the tenant.
+If you are a tenant admin, you can create API keys for any user within the tenant.

 Once you create an API key, you cannot view the key again.
 Save the key in a secure location, such as a password manager.
 This restrictions applies to both the Palette User Interface and the REST API.
 When you create an API key, you can set an expiration date for the key.
 The expiration date can be further customized after the key creation.

 Tenant administrators have the ability to create an API on behalf of any user within the tenant.
-Select the tenant tab below to learn more about creating an API key as a tenant admin.
+Select the Tenant tab below to learn more about creating an API key as a tenant admin.

  ## Prerequisites